comp110-lytle/comp110/site/exercises/hello_world.md

 ## 0. Gearing Up

-Campers, wecome to Summer CAMP110!
+Welcome to Comp110!
 By this point, you should be fully geared with your laptop's [operating system up-to-date](/resources/setup/os-update.html), [software installed](/resources/setup/software.html), and [workspace](/resources/setup/workspace.html) ready to go.
 If you have not completed those steps yet, please do so before journeying off into this exercise.

 ## 1. Starting from the Trailhead